-Policy statement
+Policy Statement

-At Hungry Caterpillars we work with children, parents and the community to ensure the rights and safety of children and to give them the very best start in life.
-Our Safeguarding Policy is based on the three key commitments.
+At Hungry Caterpillar Day Nurseries Ltd we work with children, parents and the community to ensure the rights and safety of children and to give them the very best start in life.
+WE have high expectations of our people in being able to confidently through Induction, ongoing training how to report, record, Whistle blow and follow Local Authority and National guidelines on meeting their needs and reporting Our Safeguarding Policy is based on the three key commitments.